COURSE SUMMARY

 LEARNING OBJECTIVES

-This course aims to teach young artists foundation skills for broad-based careers in the performing arts, with an emphasis on learning to create, maintain, and refine skills vital to surviving in an ever-changing, competitive performing arts environment.
+This course aims to teach young artists the foundational skills necessary for broad-based careers in the performing arts, with an emphasis on learning to create, maintain, and refine skills vital to thriving in an ever-changing, competitive performing arts environment.

 ENTRY REQUIREMENTS AND APPLICATION SUBMISSION